 If you are selling an item of clothing and it’s gently worn or have a small stain, be sure to state it.
 Describing a gently worn item as new is dishonest and it will only result in the customer returning the item.

 When selling an item that you can price yourself, make sure you do your research and know what the item is currently worth.
 You may have purchased a shirt at $200 two years ago but the value may have increased or decreased over time.
+If you really want to boost your efforts consider cross-selling your clothing on multiple platforms to increase your marketing potential and buying opportunities.
+For example, you could try this cross listing app to post on Poshmark and Mercari to get your clothing seen by more people.

 Selling clothing that you already own is a great way to make extra money.
 Go through your closet and see what items you could potentially earn some extra cash from.